 We have a fictional company focused on air conditioning installation, service, and repair for homes and businesses.

-The company focuses primarily on large systems and don’t work with window or split air conditioning systems.
+The company focuses primarily on large systems and doesn't work with window or split air conditioning systems.
 It also doesn't work with auto or portable air conditioning units.

 Your negative keywords list could start with a short like this:

-Over time the Google Ads' campaign (or ad group) list of negative keywords is going to be more refined and the Ads budget will be better spent by weeding out those who aren't a fit, and instead favor ad placements for those who are more qualified potential customers.
+Over time the Google Ads' campaign (or ad group) list of negative keywords will be more refined and the Ads budget better spent by weeding out keywords that aren't a fit.
+This will allow the opportunity to better place more ads for those who are more qualified potential customers.

-Typically with a good use of Negative keywords, the click-through-rate will go up and conversions increase because of the better ad placements and a reduction in wasted clicks, with a concurrence increase in Quality Scores which can greatly reduce click costs too.
+Typically with a good use of Negative keywords, the click-through-rate will go up, and conversions increase because of the better ad placements and a reduction in wasted clicks, with a concurrence increase in Quality Scores which can greatly reduce click costs.

-More than just efficiencies in the Ads campaign, the leads which are coming in to the business are more qualified - saving time, energy, and money for the company.
+More than just efficiencies in the Ads campaign, the leads coming into the business are more qualified - saving time, energy, and money for the company.

-To make sure that your Google Ads and PPC campaigns are on the right track, contact Christopher here for your complimentary Google Ads account or campaign review.
+To ensure your Google Ads and PPC campaigns are on the right track, contact Christopher here for your complimentary Google Ads account or campaign review.